dojo/docs/dijit/byId.rst

 dojo.byId()
 -----------

-dojo.byId() is no different than the often used document.getElementById() to access the DOM node for the div tag - simply pass in the tag’s id attribute value.
+dojo.byId() is no different than the often used document.getElementById() to access the DOM node for the div tag: simply pass in the tag’s id attribute value.

 For example: